yuanyuma/scopt/README.md

 #### Arguments

 Command line arguments are defined using `arg[A]("<file>")`.
 It works similar to options, but instead it accepts values without `--` or `-`.
-By default, arguments accept single value and are required.
+By default, arguments accept a single value and are required.

 #### Occurrence